-The City is hosting two public workshops in April, 2014.
-This is a chance for you to learn about the City's vision for the Coliseum area: new sports facilities, housing, open space and job-generating businesses, and to share your suggestions.
+The City hosted a public workshop on June 25, 2014.
+This was another opportunity for the public, particularly East Oakland residents, to learn about the City's vision for the Coliseum area: new sports facilities, housing, open space and job-generating businesses, and to share your suggestions.

 A design team led by JRDV Urban International has, under contract with the City, prepared a Master Plan which envisions near-term redevelopment at the Coliseum site and long-term development plans for the surrounding area.
 The Master Plan represents the City’s preferred ‘vision’ for redevelopment and economic revitalization of the area, but is only one potential future scenario.

 Realization of this Master Plan vision is dependent upon additional investigation into the feasibility of both public and private financing options – the current Master Plan does not represent any commitments of either private or public finances – for various components of the Master Plan, and an assessment of the potential environmental effects associated with this vision, together with identification of mitigation strategies capable of reducing or avoiding any such effects.
 To assess these environmental effects, the City of Oakland will produce a Draft Environmental Impact Report.

 With these caveats, the Master Plan’s vision provides a suitable basis upon which the City will now begin preparation of a Specific Plan.